aspose-svg/Aspose.SVG-Products/svg/en/meta/encoder/default.md

-qs[2].name: "What other output formats can I encode {{i18n.informat}} to?" qs[2].text: "The {{i18n.informat}} Encoder allow you to encode {{i18n.informat}} in various output formats: Plain Base64, JSON, XML, URI, or CSS." qs[3].name: "Why is Base64 Encoder needed?" qs[3].text: "Historically, many data transfer and storage formats use text instead of binary code (HTML, URL-schemes, XML, e-mail, and so on).
+qs[2].name: "What other output formats can I encode {{i18n.informat}} to?" qs[2].text: "The {{i18n.informat}} Encoder allow you to encode {{i18n.informat}} in various output formats: Plain Base64, JSON, XML, URI, or CSS." qs[3].name: "Why is Base64 Encoder needed?" qs[3].text: "Historically, many data transfer and storage formats use text instead of binary code (HTML, URI schemes, XML, e-mail, and so on).
 What if the data transfer format is text-based, but you require to transfer the binary data?
 This is where Base64 Encoder comes in." qs[4].name: "Where is Base64 encoding applied?" qs[4].text: "To prevent misinterpretation of binary symbols when sending data over the Internet, it is necessary to encode them into characters.
 Some typical applications of Base64 Encoding: data URI schemes for images (CSS, HTML); transferring pictures and other binary data to XML; storing images in a database; including images into email messages."
 ---